montchr/montchr.github.io/about.md

 title: About
 ---

-I'm a Philadelphia-based web developer and journalism student at Temple University.
-This is my final semester.
+I'm a Philadelphia-based web developer for [Billy Penn](http://billypenn.com/).
+I graduated in winter 2014 from the Journalism program at Temple University's School of Media and Communication.

-I like jazz/electronic/experimental/ambient/noise music, Mac games from the 1990s, photography, and cats.
+I like jazz/electronic/experimental/ambient/noise music, Mac games from the 1990s, Skyrim, photography, and cats.
 I also walk places.

-More info coming soon…